Localisation for the second-order Beckmann problem: bimartingale couplings and leaf decompositions: Partition, mass balance and moment balance conditions

 \begin{proof}[Proof of Theorem \ref{thm:deco}] Let $\sigma\in\Sigma(\mu,\nu)$, $u\in\mathcal{C}^{1,1}(\mathbb{R}^n)$ be as in the assumptions of the theorem.
 By \cite[Theorem 1.1, (ii)]{Bolbotowski2024} for $\sigma$-almost every $(x,y,z)$ we have

-Note that $B(Du)$ -- the set of points that belong to at least two distinct leaves of $Du$ -- is of the Lebesgue measure zero by \cite[Corollary 2.15]{Ciosmak2021}.
+Note that $B(Du)$ -- the set of points that belong to at least two distinct leaves of $Du$ -- is contained in the non-differentiability set $N(Du)$ of $Du$, and thus is of the Lebesgue measure zero by \cite[Corollary 2.15]{Ciosmak2021}.
 By Lemma \ref{lem:three}, if $x\in A\setminus B(Du)$, then if $x$ belongs to a leaf then $z$ does as well, and similarly, if $z\in A\setminus B(Du)$ belongs to a leaf then $x$ belongs to that leaf.
-In other words
+Since $A$ is a union of leaves

 This shows that

 and similarly

 for $\sigma$-almost every $(x,y,z)\in(\mathbb{R}^n)^3$.